xhos/discord-quest-watcher/readme.md

 - filters for orb rewards or all quest types
 - sends discord webhook notifications when new quests appear
 - docker support
-- checks every 30 minutes
+- checks for new quests every 30 minutes

 ## environment variables